 In 2017, 11 people died in crashes along Federal, including 7 pedestrians.
-The rate of fatalities on Federal is currently 20 times higher than the urban rate on Colorado roadways.
+The rate of fatalities on Federal was 20 times higher than the urban rate on Colorado roadways.

 To expedite safety improvements, CCD is coordinating closely with partners, convening the One Federal Boulevard task force, which includes members from DPW, CDOT and DPD.